Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Vegetarianism and Veganism: Both vegetarianism and veganism are slowly gaining popularity in many parts of the developed world, including in the US.
 These diets have been associated with a mild reduction in cancer risk compared to the SAD/WD and have become more common among young people and those concerned about the environment and/or animal welfare.

-In my view, there are compelling reasons to stop eating meat and animal products.
+In my view, there are compelling reasons to reduce or stop eating meat and animal products.
 The carbon footprint of animal agriculture is enormous and the cruelty endemic to animal farming is undeniable and disgusting.
 That said, the evidence does not support vegetarianism or veganism as the healthiest alternative for humans who evolved while eating animals and animal products along with a high-fiber plant-based diet.
 None of the world’s Blue Zones are vegetarian or vegan and, from a health perspective, while adding more plant foods to fiber-poor diets like the SAD makes complete sense, some of the best and most recent studies have failed to demonstrate that cutting out meat offers any significant benefits in terms of long-term health or longevity.

 Eat Lots of Hearth-Healthy Whole Grains: Many cardiologists still promote a low-fat/high carbohydrate diet with lots of ‘heart healthy whole grains’ in the form of high glycemic foods like whole wheat bread, instant oats, and bran flake cereals which are loaded with rapidly digestible starches that cause blood sugar to spike after eating, ignoring decades of data which, if taken as a whole, roundly discredit the belief that such a diet will reduce their patients’ risk of cardiovascular disease (CVD).